 Since their formation in March 2010, Nelson’s Shantymen have performed to acclaim in a wide range of venues throughout Norfolk, appearing at a number of festivals including the prestigious international Harwich Sea Shanty Festival of 2013.
-The group sang at the launch of the new Hunstanton lifeboat 'Spirit of West Norfolk' in 2011, performed on the main deck of SS Gotheborg as part of the Mayor's Reception to close 2015's Maritime Festival in Great Yarmouth and have secured a regular New Year’s Eve slot at Sculthorpe Mill.
+The group sang at the launch of the new Hunstanton lifeboat 'Spirit of West Norfolk' in 2011, performed on the main deck of SS Gotheborg as part of the Mayor's Reception to close 2015's Maritime Festival in Great Yarmouth.

 Nelson’s Shantymen is a non-profit-making group which aims to raise money for charitable causes.
-To date they have raised over £18,000 for a range of charities including the RNLI, Help for Heroes, Children in Need, Comic Relief, Wells Community Hospital, Tapping House, Campaign Care 94, Nelson’s Journey, Scotty’s Little Soldiers, the Jubilee Sailing Trust, The Bridge for Heroes, Hillside Animal Sanctuary and Kings Lynn Hospital’s League of Friends, East Anglian Children's Hospice, The Big C and East Anglian Air Ambulance
+To date they have raised over £30,500 for a range of charities including RNLI, Help for Heroes, Children in Need, Comic Relief, Wells Community Hospital, Tapping House, Campaign Care 94, Nelson’s Journey, Scotty’s Little Soldiers, the Jubilee Sailing Trust, The Bridge for Heroes, Hillside Animal Sanctuary, Kings Lynn Hospital’s League of Friends, East Anglian Children's Hospice, The Big C and East Anglian Air Ambulance

 In addition to their large store of traditional shanties, the group’s repertoire includes a number of songs which celebrate the achievements of Lord Nelson, together with a range of lyrics recording the hardships of the fisherman’s way of life.